dingusxmcgee/dingusxmcgee.github.io/_posts/2023-07-31-Google-Chrome-Update?-More-Like-Infected-With-Netsupport-Rat!.md

 [![7-31-23_20.png](/assets/images/7-31-23/7-31-23_20.png)](/assets/images/7-31-23/7-31-23_20.png)

 Using this, we can easily search our environment for this IP, and hashes from both client32.exe and CreationTools.zip.
-Luckily, Crowdstirke prevent this chain from fully executing at the .hta stage, and a search confirmed these files never made it to disk.
+Luckily, Crowdstrike prevented this chain from fully executing at the .hta stage, and a search confirmed these files never made it to disk and no malicous network connections took place.

 # IOCs: